 “As a project it's a bit open-ended...”

 “Let me show you some video clips.
-The first stupidity is the sudden and unannounced building of grass-covered hills blocking major road junctions in the big city.
+The first stupidity is the sudden and unannounced building of grass-covered hills blocking major road junctions in Big City.
 And there was a much bigger hill complete with sheep in Parliament Square.
 Nobody in authority would admit to creating the hills; who had done it?
 Let's look at the reactions.”

 “What the eff is that?”
 “Yer can't drive through that.”
 “It's really good.
 No traffic means less noise and the air is better.”
 “I'm a taxi driver, I'm losing money.”
 “Speaking as a farmer, those sheep are worth a few hundred to me.”
 “Government Spokesperson: the situation is deplorable, the capital city of this great and glorious country is blockaded.
 We will ask the army to blow up the hills.”
 “Army Spokesperson: Explosives are not a good idea in the middle of a city.”
 “City Council Spokesperson: we will smash the hills to pieces with pneumatic drills.”
 However they had no money to do that.